App Manager

 App Manager only scans an application statically without prejudice.
 The application may provide the options for opting out, or in some cases, certain features of the tracker may not be used at all by the application (e.g. F-Droid), or some applications may simply use them as placeholders to prevent the breaking of certain features (e.g. Fennec F-Droid).
 The intention of the scanner is to give you an idea about what the APK might contain.
 It should be taken as an initial step for further investigations.

 Clicking on the first item (i.e. number of classes) opens a new page containing a list of tracker classes for the application.
 All classes can also be viewed by clicking on the Toggle Class Listing menu.
-A sneak-peek of each class can be viewed by simply clicking on any class item.
-In Android 8 (Oreo) and later, this includes the whole SMALI version of the class, and can be converted into Java using the corresponding option.
+The SMALI or Java version of the class can be viewed by simply clicking on an item.

 Notice.

 Due to various limitations, it is not possible to scan all the components of an APK file.
-This is especially true if an APK is highly obfuscated.
+This is especially true if an APK is highly obfuscated or packed.
 The scanner also does not check strings (or website signatures).

 The third item lists the number of libraries along with their names.
 The information are mostly taken from IzzyOnDroid repo.